 Middle – 150 feet

 How much time will the hike take up?

 If planning just the Lower Pools, plan on about an hour or so.
-Completing the whole 3 mile distance will take anywhere from about 1.5-2.5 hours, depending on how many rest and photo breaks you take.
+Completing the full 3 mile hike to Upper Pools will take anywhere from about 1.5-2.5 hours, depending on how many rest and photo breaks you take.
 It took us about an hour and 45 minutes, moving at a casual pace.